 * Not a rare disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 antibodies.
 There are four different subclasses of IgG: IgG1, IgG2, IgG3, and IgG4.
-People with IgG deficiency may have a decreased amount of one or more of the IgG subclasses.
-When people also have a shortage of other types of antibodies, they are said to have a combined immunodeficiency.
-Individuals with IgG deficiency may have an increased susceptibility to infection, but the symptoms of this condition are variable.
-Some people never experience any symptoms.
+People with IgG deficiency may have a decreased amount of one or more of the IgG subclasses or a shortage of other types of antibodies, which may occur in various conditions including X-linked agammaglobulinemia, common variable immunodeficiency, and hyper-IgM syndrome.
+Individuals with IgG deficiency may have an increased susceptibility to infection, but the symptoms of this condition are variable and some people never experience any symptoms.
 Treatment may involve antibiotics and intravenous (IV) immunoglobulin.Immunoglobulin G (IgG) deficiency is a condition that involves the immune system and is characterized by a shortage of type G

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Immunoglobulin G deficiency.
 Click on the link to view a sample search on this topic.